Xeomin Injections

 What are Xeomin Injections?

-Xeomin injections are typically quick and relatively painless, taking only a few minutes to administer.
+With Xeomin Crown Point patients get a typically quick and relatively painless treatment, taking only a few minutes to administer.
 The injection site may be numbed with a topical anesthetic beforehand to minimize any discomfort.
 Patients can generally expect to see the effects of Xeomin within a few days to a week after treatment, with results lasting for several months.
 Depending on the condition being treated, patients may require multiple Xeomin injections over time to maintain the desired effects.

 Xeomin injections are typically administered by a trained healthcare professional using a fine needle.
 The injection site may be numbed with a topical anesthetic beforehand to minimize discomfort.